Astronomy Tools Action Set Review

 Previously, I have shared a simple Photoshop method for reducing star size that works incredibly well.
 This technique can be used to achieve similar (or even better) results than this action, but it will take you a lot longer.

 I regularly run the “make stars” small action on a specific color channel of my image to balance things out.
-Most often, its the red channel that’s a little blown out, and this simple action can help normalize things in a hurry.
+Most often, it’s the red channel that’s slightly blown out, and this simple action can help normalize things quickly.

-It’s also nice to run this action once toward the very end of the image processing process.
+It’s also beneficial to run this action once near the end of the image processing process.
 It’s best to create a new layer with the effect and adjust the overall opacity to taste.

 Less Crunchy, More Fuzzy

-In my opinion, this action is best used after the “make star smaller” action in many cases.
+In my opinion, this action is most effective when used after the “make star smaller” action in many cases.
 This action softens the stars in your image to give them a “glow” effect.

 This can be useful in situations where the stars in your image appear too crunchy (as the name suggests), and you want to soften things up a bit.

 It is wise to select and mask any areas of your astrophoto that you wish to protect from this effect.
-This could be certain stars in the picture, and most often, the deep-sky galaxy or nebula itself.
+This could be a specific star in the picture, and most often, the deep-sky galaxy or nebula itself.

-Usage Tip: One tip I’d like to mention here is to use this action on a per-channel basis when processing (watch my video on this subject).
+Usage Tip: One tip I’d like to mention here is to use this action on a per-channel basis when processing (watch my video on this subject for more information).
 For example, you may want to run this action on the blue channel only, to help balance out the color of the stars across the image and retain the cool colors.

 Increase Star Color